Tillaine/leadHack/README.md

 ### Lead Hack is the idea app for proactive job seekers who want to stay organized when tracking dozens or even hundreds of job leads.

 ## Built With
-React - front-end
+- React > front-end
-Node - for backened software
+- Node > for backened software
-express - server
+- express >server
-mongoDB - database
+- mongoDB > database
-mongoose - connection
+- mongoose > connection

 ## Getting Started
 - Ensure that you have node installed